swibrow/blog/content/posts/aws-oidc-pod-identity/index.md

 For my testing I grabbed a spare Raspberry Pi 4 4GB and loaded up an SD card with the latest version of talos.
 This could have easily been done with docker on my mac but I wanted to do a real test so I can migrate the config over to my [homelab](https://github.com/swibrow/pitower) cluster.

-Word of warning, I ran through these steps once so mostly likely there's quite some errors.
+Word of warning, I only ran through these steps once so most likely there's quite some errors.
 I'll update this post as I refine the process.

 You can find all the files referenced in [Github](https://github.com/swibrow/aws-pod-identity-webhook)